Building an Arduino Digital Multimeter Shield

 Wifi / Bluetooth communication to air-gap the meter from ground loops.

 Capturing bursts of data for voltage and either analyzing it on the board or sending it over the serial port.
-This would be useful for AC measurements.

 I might build one using more of the Arduino R4’s internal circuitry instead of external components.
 The ADC has less resolution (14 bit), but this would make the overall device much smaller.
 The reason I haven’t is the math for a sensitive low range ohmmeter doesn’t work great in a constant voltage mode, and constant current mode doesn’t work much better, which effectively means I still need regulators and the ability to switch the circuit.
 The regulators need ~3vdc of overhead to operate, so if I’m eliminating the DC boost board I can only make a 2vdc constant voltage.
 I can make my measurement range from 0-2vdc instead of 0-5.7 and then use the R4’s internal op-amp to boost the voltage back up for the ADC (or drop the reference on the ADC).
 All this to say it would be possible and I might get good results (at least good enough that the tradeoff for the small size is worth it), but I haven’t had a chance to test it out yet.